chaudhryna/qr-code-component-main/README.md

 ### What I learned

-I need a lot more practice with Flexbox!
+I need a lot more practice with Flexbox and with Figma!

 ### Continued development